Custom Login

 env: "your-env-id",

-// Pass custom login private key.
+// Pass custom login private key

-credentials: require("/path/to/your/tcb_custom_login.json")
+credentials: require("/path/to/your/tcb_custom_login.json"),

 });

 // 2.
-Developer-defined unique user identifier.
+Developer-defined unique user identifier

 const customUserId = "your-customUserId";

 // 3.
-Create a ticket.
+Create ticket

 const ticket = app.auth().createTicket(customUserId);

 // 4.
-Return the ticket to the client.
+Return ticket to client

 return ticket;